 Our partnership program reflects the global reach of our company, our values and our products.
 We want to contribute to a more viable society in everything we do.
 Aluminium is an important product and a cornerstone in the development of a modern and environmentally conscious society.

-Hydro is currently working with many organizations, including Save the Children, Amnesty International Norway, Transparency International Norway, the Nobel Peace Center, the Nobel Peace Prize Concert and the Alunorte Rain Forest soccer team in Brazil.
+Hydro is currently working with many organizations, including Save the Children, Amnesty International Norway, Transparency International Norway, the Nobel Peace Center and the Nobel Peace Prize Concert.
 We are very proud to work with these partners.

 In our partnership projects we look for qualities that align with our profile as an aluminium company.
 Our partnership strategy is about people, planet and possibilities, both nationally and internationally.
 Future partnerships must therefore match these categories in a good way.

 People represent our most important resource.
 We therefore seek partners and projects that promote education, culture or humanitarian work.